analysis-tools-dev/static-analysis/README.md

 * [go-consistent](https://github.com/Quasilyte/go-consistent) - Analyzer that helps you to make your Go programs more consistent.
 * [go-critic](https://github.com/go-critic/go-critic) - Go source code linter that maintains checks which are currently not implemented in other linters.
 * [go/ast](https://golang.org/pkg/go/ast/) - Package ast declares the types used to represent syntax trees for Go packages.
+* [gochecknoglobals](https://github.com/leighmcculloch/gochecknoglobals) - Checks that no globals are present.
 * [goconst](https://github.com/jgautheron/goconst) - Finds repeated strings that could be replaced by a constant.
 * [gocyclo](https://github.com/fzipp/gocyclo) - Calculate cyclomatic complexities of functions in Go source code.
 * [gofmt -s](https://golang.org/cmd/gofmt/) - Checks if the code is properly formatted and could not be further simplified.